DFE-Digital/technical-guidance/standards/licencing-software-or-code.md

 ### Example

-`repo-audit` has a good [example of our licence](https://github.com/ministryofjustice/repo-audit/blob/master/LICENSE).
+`manage-courses-frontend` has a good [example of our licence](https://github.com/DFE-Digital/manage-courses-frontend/blob/master/LICENSE).

 ## Reusing or incorporating others' work